nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/move.md

 Type: `boolean`

-Update the import path to reflect the new location.
+Should the generator update the import path to reflect the new location?